 The Democrats never said that she was above the law, and neither did she.

-They just felt that a DWI isn't necessarily something you should get thrown out of office for, particularly when you take responsibility for your actions.
+They just felt that a DWI isn't necessarily something that you should get thrown out of office for, particularly when you take responsibility for your actions.

 All the details Alex is rattling off, particularly her spitting on people, is not substantiated.

-But it's not too different from how just about anybody would be after getting arrested for a DWI.
+Video from Lemberg's arrest has been released, and I won't lie, it's not a good look, but it's not too different from how just about anybody would be after getting arrested for a DWI.

 She's trying to talk her way out of it and being a little bit rude to the police, but it's not that crazy.